 18) Baby Wipes

-As a mom, I always bring along a small pack of baby wipes or just grab a few and place them in a plastic sandwich bag.
-It’s nice to have something to wipe the little ones’ faces after meals or if you happen to get a cold treat that drips as it melts.
+As a mom of small children, I always bring along a small pack of baby wipes or just grab a few and place them in a plastic sandwich bag.
+It’s nice to have something to wipe young kids faces after meals or if you happen to get a cold treat that drips as it melts.